 The specialised communication techniques which were developed for deafblind people are equally applicable to people with other multiple disabilities and our services developed to support clients with complex disabilities who also needed to maximise their communication abilities.

-The Association changed its name to be ‘Able Australia’ in 2006 and extended services into Tasmania in 2006 and the ACT in 2011.
+The Association changed its name from the Deafblind Association to ‘Able Australia’ in 2006 and extended services into Tasmania in 2006 and the ACT in 2011.

 In 2012, Able Australia established offices in SE Queensland to provide a diverse range of community and transport services to assist seniors to remain socially connected to their community.